 ITI and its members are committed to promoting greater understanding of the translation and interpreting profession through a variety of outreach activities.

-Members regularly visit schools and universities, and deliver presentations on careers relating to translation and interpreting.
+Our members are active in promoting the translation and interpreting profession in schools, universities and to business organisations.
+They regularly visit schools and universities, and deliver presentations on careers relating to translation and interpreting.
 Many are also actively involved with their local Chambers of Commerce and local business and networking organisations.

 To find out more about other organsations undertaking important outreach work relating to languages, translation and interpreting, and those seeking to promote links between business and education, explore the following websites: